This post may contain affiliate links.

 - Add 1½ cups wine and 2 teaspoons Dijon; cook until slightly reduced, about 5 minutes.

-- Add 1½–2 pounds mussels, stir to coat, then cover with tight-fitting lid.
-Steam mussels until they open, 5–8 minutes.
+- Add 1½–2 pounds mussels, stir to coat, then cover with tight-fitting lid and steam, shaking pot and peaking at them every minute, until mussels have opened, 5–7 minutes.

 - Dump mussels and sauce into a large bowl.
 Sprinkle ½ cup mixed chopped herbs over top.
 Finish with a sprinkling of flaky sea salt and a drizzle of olive oil.
 Serve immediately.